 On the downside, we don’t get any strong female characters like Diane Keaton standing up to Michael Corleone or Lorraine Bracco standing up to Henry Hill.
 There are only two women of note in “The Irishman,” one a dutiful wife covering for her bloody husband; the other Frank’s daughter Peggy (Anna Paquin), who disowns her father when he comes asking for forgiveness — too little, too late.

-This could hurt its Best Picture chances heading into Oscar season where diversity is the new name of the game.
-Women and people of color may have a hard time connecting with this throwback dirge to a dwindling demographic of older, whiter, male viewers in the same year as Greta Gerwig’s “Little Women.”
-Quentin Tarantino’s “Once Upon a Time in Hollywood” similarly pushed Margot Robbie into the background, so this year’s race may be an Academy litmus test.
+This could affect its Best Picture chances heading into Oscar season where diversity is the new name of the game.
+Will women and people of color resist a dirge to a dwindling demographic of older, whiter, male viewers in the same year as Greta Gerwig’s “Little Women?”
+Or will “The Irishman” duke it out with Quentin Tarantino’s “Once Upon a Time in Hollywood” for throwback macho glory?

 Either way, the 76-year-old Scorsese finds a kindred spirit in Sheeran, reflecting back on his own career, which has consistently featured two thematic strands: violence and religion.
 If “Silence” was his apotheosis on such films as “The Last Temptation of Christ,” “The Irishman” is his final verdict on a career of gangster pictures.
 In the end, Marty wants us to know that it’s not a life to be glorified, but one that leaves the hitman alone with regret from which he can’t repent.